 When searching for your next serum, you may notice that some brands have single-ingredient (or pure) products, while others use a combination.
 It might take a bit of time to find the right one for your skin type.
 It’s worth doing a patch test first, just to be sure your chosen serum doesn’t cause any irritation.

 Using a serum as well as a moisturiser may give you double the hydration.
 That’s because many serums penetrate deeper into the skin, absorbing in to help your skin feel hydrated.
 On the other hand, moisturisers and creams create a barrier to seal in moisture.14 Once you’ve chosen your serum, it’s essential to follow the instructions carefully.
 Usually, though, serums are applied after cleansing and toning but before moisturising.
 They tend to be used twice a day unless the directions specify otherwise.15

 Joined Holland & Barrett: May 2019

-BSc Hons in Pharmaceutical and Cosmetic Science
+BSc Hons in Pharmaceutical & Cosmetic Science